1. Packages

 Status string

-The monitor status (ENABLED or DISABLED).
+The run state of the monitor.
+(ENABLED or DISABLED).

-AccountId int
+AccountId string

 The account in which the Synthetics monitor will be created.